 If packing up and moving seems a little far-fetched just to avoid having to remember your sturdy and conveniently sized canvas bags everytime you go to the supermarket, then keep reading as we have put together the ultimate guide to surviving the plastic bag ban Australia.

 We know that, as humans, we’re basically genetically programmed to reject change.
-However, in this case, we kind of don’t have a choice.
+However, in this case, we kind of don’t have a choice to not get Centrelink bad credit loans.
 Therefore, it’s best to just accept that we can no longer get single-use plastic bags from the supermarkets.
 So, educate yourself on why we should ban plastic bags, and stock up on those colourful and sturdy reusable bags!

 Our advice here is to steer clear of the larger ‘reusable’ plastic bags that cost 15 cents.
 We know 15 cents is a small price to pay.
 But if you’re going to commit to no plastic bags then why not commit all the way?
 Plus it’s likely you won’t reuse those bags as much as you would a canvas one, anyway.
 So, best to be forward thinking and consider your dollar per use.